 Many automakers believe the technology and the corresponding infrastructure will expand during the 2020s.
 Until then, here are the only hydrogen-powered vehicles you can buy new in 2020.

-The 2019 Hyundai Nexo has taken a small step for a Korean automaker, and a giant leap for public acceptance of hydrogen fuel-cell vehicles.
-The Nexo is the first fuel-cell vehicle to go through the full battery of Insurance Institute for Highway Safety (IIHS) crash tests — and it did well.
-The Hyundai achieved the highest-possible rating of Top Safety Pick+.
-The safety award could be a major coup for Hyundai and other makers of hydrogen cars.
+The Hyundai Nexo represents a small step for the South Korean automaker, and a giant leap for public acceptance of hydrogen fuel cell vehicles.
+It’s the first fuel cell vehicle to go through the full battery of Insurance Institute for Highway Safety (IIHS) crash tests — and it did well.
+It achieved the highest-possible rating of Top Safety Pick+.
+The safety award could be a major boost for Hyundai and other makers of hydrogen cars.

-The eye-catching design of the Nexo houses the only Hydrogen SUV currently on sale.
-Aside from it’s 4 doors and rear hatch, it also boasts a neat party trick – Nexo owners can let their car idle to generate electricity, which could prove quite useful in a blackout or emergency.
-“Many household items found in the kitchen, the garden, and the living room can be powered by a fuel cell electric vehicle,” Hyundai notes in a statement.
+The head-turning Nexo is also the only hydrogen-powered SUV currently available.
+It’s as spacious and practical as its proportions suggest, and it gives owners the ability to generate electricity by letting it idle, which can be useful in a blackout or an emergency.
+“Many household items found in the kitchen, the garden, and the living room can be powered by a fuel cell electric vehicle,” Hyundai noted in a statement.
 It likely won’t generate enough electricity to keep an entire house juiced up but it can make the difference between living in relative comfort and getting out an armada of flashlights and candles.